MLXXXp/Arduboy2/README.md

 *Flashlight* mode is also sometimes useful to allow uploading of new sketches, in case the sketch currently loaded uses a large amount of RAM which creates a bootloader problem.

-Lighting the screen is new to Arduboy2.
-Arduboy library V1.1 only lights the RGB LED.

 ### Audio mute control

-This feature is new to the Arduboy2 library.
-It's not available in Arduboy library V1.1.

 Pressing and holding the *B* button when powering on will enter *System Control* mode.
 The RGB LED will light blue (red for an incorrect LED) to indicate that you are in *system control* mode.
 You must continue to hold the *B* button to remain in this mode.
 The only *system control* function currently implemented is *audio mute control*.